19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 [Act 26 of 2014 wef 29/09/2014]

-### Management corporation’s power to take proceedings as agent for subsidiary proprietor in case of structural defects
+### Management corporation’s power to take proceedings as agent for subsidiary proprietor in case of certain structural defects

 86\.
 Where —